oroinc/documentation/user/back-office/system/configuration/commerce/taxation/tax-calculation.rst

 By default, OroCommerce calculates tax using a rate defined in the built-in tax rule for the default shipping origin address.

-To customize the following tax calculation settings that impact the way OroCommerce implies tax in the order or quote, perform the following steps:
+To customize the following tax calculation settings that impact the way OroCommerce implies tax to orders, perform the following steps:

 1. Navigate to **System > Configuration** in the main menu.
 2. Select **Commerce > Taxation > Tax Calculation** in the menu to the left.